Covid booster vaccine for care home residents | Autumn 2025

 In spite of these challenges, supporting your loved one to have the vaccine is really important to give them the best defence against Covid during the autumn and winter season.

-• heavy pain and tenderness in the arm where you had your injection
+• Pain or tenderness in the arm where you had the injection

-Symptoms after having the vaccination should not last longer than a week.
-If your symptoms worsen or you are worried, you can call NHS 111.
+If your symptoms worsen or you are worried, call NHS 111.

 Help and support